FEBektas/Selenium_Introduction_Practice/README.md

 **14/10/2024 -> navigating_through_pages.py** - contains basic sytanx usage and automated scripts.
 - Finding the HTML element by their specific selector.
 - Search the "pycon" text in the python.org website.

+**14/10/2024 -> filling_forms.py** - contains basic sytanx usage and automated scripts.
+-Finds the input fields by their HTML element.
+-Fills the input fields with predefined strings and at the end taps the "submit" button.

 # **Contributing:**
 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.